digao-dalpiaz/DzSocket/README.md

 ```

 Sends commands and messages to the server.
 You should use `Cmd` parameter to specify a command character, that will be received by the server.
 The `A` parameter is optional and allows you to specify a message text.

+> Important: The server won't receive messages while client still not authenticated, even if it is already connected.

 ## How to send stream